wvlet/log/wvlet-config/README.md

 ## Application configuration flow

-- User specified an environment (e.g., `test`, `staging`, `production`, etc)
+- User specifies an environment (e.g., `test`, `staging`, `production`, etc)
 - Read configuration file (YAML)
   - wvlet-config will search config files from a given `conigpath(s)`
-  - Pick object of the target environment
   - If any configuration for the target configuration is not found, use `default` configuration.

-- Mapping configuraion to Scala case class

 - Supply the configuration (e.g., confidential information such as password, apikey, etc.)
-  - Read these configuratios using your favorite way
+  - Read these configurations in a secure manner
-  - Override a part of your configuration
+  - Override a part of your configurations

-- Enable retrieving these configuration from your program
-  - wvlet-inject
+- Use ConfigBuider to build configurations

 ## Usage